 Like many different teens her age, Bianca Devins lived her existence online.

-The 17-yr-old had these days graduated from excessive faculty and turned into searching forward to beginning a psychology route at a community university later this 12 months.
+The 17-year-old had these days graduated from excessive faculty and turned into searching forward to beginning a psychology route at a community university later this 12 months.

-The exact courting she’d had with the man accused of killing her stays uncertain.
-But inside the hours after his arrest, it emerged he had shared image photographs of the homicide online.
+Her exact courting with the man accused of killing her stays uncertain.
+But inside the hours after his arrest, he had shared image photographs of the homicide online.

-Her homicide, which performed out so publicly, is the modern-day case to scrutinize how social media groups police extreme content.
+Her homicide was performed so publicly in the modern-day case to scrutinize how social media groups police extreme content.
 Here, we detail how Bianca’s murder becomes shared and exploited online within the hours and days after her demise.

 “Here comes Hell.
 It’s redemption, proper?”